unibe-geodata-modelling/2019-factsheets-sediment-phosphorus/README.md

 ## workflow

 The workflow of this project consists of four scripts and is the same for sediment & phosphorus input.
 Therefore the workflow is only explained for the sediment input.
+The resulting PDF's are available for both sediment and phosphorus input.
 (remark for the lecturer: Only the sediment input scripts are commented comprehensibly.
-Therefore, please only grade the scripts for the sediment input (for phosphorus input, the script that sould check strange rasters wasn't implemented, because the check was done manually))
+Therefore, only these scripts were loaded up on Github)

 The first script is called make_db_structure_SE.py, the second copy_management_SE.py, the third check_strange_rasters.py and the fourth and last one create_pdf_spreadsheet_SE.py. (for phosphorus input check the corresponding _PE.py scripts).